AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    > * Make note of the copied URL for future.
    > * One theme repository is used for multiple themes, but the front-end pipeline configuration should be updated accordingly.

 ##### 5.2.
-Push the changes in the created repository {#committing-the-changes}
+Commit and push the changes in the created repository {#committing-the-changes}

-Now, push the changes to the theme repository of your AEM Forms Cloud Service.
+Now, commit and push the changes to the theme repository of your AEM Forms Cloud Service.
 It makes the customized theme available in your AEM Forms Cloud Service environment for Adaptive Forms authors to use.

 1. From the command line, navigate to the root of the `aem-forms-theme-canvas` theme folder, in which you are making customizations, on your local machine.